For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How to negotiate your salary

-Always expect an employer to turn down your first bid (this isn't always the case, but doing this is a precaution to prepare you for the worst).
+Always expect an employer to turn down your first bid (this isn't always the case, but doing this helps you negotiate a good salary).

-Go in with a number that is higher than what you'd expect, so you have room to negotiate down and arrive at the actual figure you would accept.
+Start with a number that's higher than your actual salary expectations, so you have room to negotiate down and arrive at the figure you'd accept.
 So, for example, if you're aiming for £22,000, you could go in at £25,000.

-Also, any time you do get a pay rise, put the difference between your old salary and your new salary away safely.
-You're used to living on less, so the extra money you've recently been granted on top can be squirrelled away into your savings account.
+Also, any time you get a pay rise, put the difference between your old salary and your new salary away.
+You'll be used to living on less so you should hopefully be able to put the extra earnings into your savings account.

 One of the common financial pitfalls to absolutely avoid comes from having a heart of gold.
 It's also one of the most common money mistakes you'll make in your twenties.
 But you live and you learn.

 Lending money to friends, especially when you're already having to live modestly, is a real no-go.
-It creates weird friendship dynamics whereby you're constantly tallying up their spending and thinking "that money could have been used to pay me back" every time they buy a pint.
+It creates complicated friendship dynamics whereby you're thinking "that money could have been used to pay me back" every time they buy a pint.

-It will also inevitably lead to that awkward conversation where you have to ask for your money back.
+It will also inevitably lead to that awkward conversation where you ask for your money back.

 Best bet?
 If you're struggling to make ends meet in the first place, keep your purse strings to yourself.

 An emergency fund is an absolute must.
-If you don't have one, you may find yourself resorting to short-term solutions you'll regret in a few years' time.
+If you don't have one, you may find yourself resorting to short-term solutions you'll later regret.

 There are loads of ways to make money if you're between jobs.
 But, it doesn't hurt to have some cash set aside to help you through a rough patch.

-It's hard to know exactly where you'll be in 10 years' time.
+It's hard to know exactly where you'll be in 10 years.
 But, it is worth considering what some of your long-term goals are.

 Do you want to buy a house?
-Do you want to set up a business?
-Do you want to travel the world?
-These are all dreamy ideas, but they all have one thing in common: they require financial planning.
+Or set up a business?
+Maybe you want to travel the world?
+These are all excellent ideas, but they have one thing in common: they require financial planning.

 Giving yourself some financial goals to work towards can be great motivation for kickstarting your career.